nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter4_chapter_4_jesus_the_messiah.md

 <!-- p12 -->
-- **Truth:** Jesus is a King, but His kingdom is not earthly (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="18" data-verses="36" data-lang="en" data-version="NKJV">John 18:36</span>).
-He established a spiritual kingdom through His first coming, but He will return as a conquering King to judge and rule in righteousness, as described in the book of Revelation (<span class="x-scripture" data-type="ref" data-book="Revelation" data-chapter="19" data-verses="11-16" data-lang="en" data-version="NKJV">Revelation 19:11-16</span>).
+- **Truth:** Jesus is a King, but His kingdom is not earthly (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="18" data-verses="36" data-lang="en" data-version="NKJV">John 18:36</span>).
+He established a spiritual kingdom through His first coming, but He will return as a conquering King to judge and rule in righteousness, as described in the book of Revelation (<span class="x-scripture" data-type="ref" data-book="REV" data-chapter="19" data-verses="11-16" data-lang="en" data-version="NKJV">Revelation 19:11-16</span>).

 <!-- p13 -->